 I also knew that I couldn't rely on just taking orders for my existing products, I needed to merchandise them properly to boost my sales.

-95% of new beverages don't just fail because they don't have enough marketing dollars, they fail because of in-store execution... feet on the street or aggressive sales people like myself making sure they are in the best position in the cooler, shelf and floor.
+95% of new beverages don't just fail because they don't have enough marketing dollars, they fail because of in-store marketing execution... feet on the street or aggressive sales people like myself making sure they are in the best position in the cooler, shelf and floor.

-If you don't know how to properly merchandise your product in a c-store, you aren't going to optimize your sales.
+If you don't know how to properly merchandise your product in a c-store, you won't be able to optimize your sales.

 Knowing where to place your product in a cooler or on display will determine how successful your product is going to be.

-It doesn't matter how great your new beverage taste or how great your marketing plan is if you don't have people in the stores selling your deals and fighting for shelf space.
+It doesn't matter how great your new beverage taste or how great your marketing plan is if you don't have salespeople in the stores selling your deals and fighting for shelf space.

-Gaining displays and great shelf positioning will only be achieved when you have great reps that understand in-store marketing and also know how to build a great relationship with the retail staff.
+Gaining incremental floor displays and great shelf positioning will only be achieved when you have great reps that understand in-store marketing and also know how to build a great relationship with the retail staff.

 Selling a product to a convenience store isn't rocket science, but optimizing your sales is an art that can only be learned by experience and working for major companies such as(Pepsi, Coors and Miller Brewing Co.)

-If you have a new product that you want to place into thousands of c-stores and be wildly successful, then I highly suggest you contact me.
+If you have a new product that you want to place into thousands of c-stores and make a lot of money, then You should contact me.

 Click Here To Contact Boost Sales & Marketing